model-checking/kani-verifier-blog/_posts/2022-07-13-using-the-kani-rust-verifier-on-a-firecracker-example.md

 One of the select number of devices exposed by Firecracker to the microVM is a block device.
 (A block device, such as a disk, is a device that allows random access of data in fixed-size blocks.)
-In Firecracker, the block device is a piece of code that *emulates* a physical block device from the perspective of the guest but in reality is a disk image that is specified by the user when setting up the microVM.[^footnote-api]
+In Firecracker, the block device is a piece of code that *emulates* a physical block device from the perspective of the guest, but in reality is a disk image that is specified by the user when setting up the microVM.[^footnote-api]
 At a high-level, the guest (running on an untrusted vCPU thread) sends read and write requests that must be handled by the device (running on the trusted VMM thread).
 Informally, a property that we would like high assurance for is that the Firecracker block device behaves as we expect *regardless* of the request, which is to say, regardless of any untrusted guest behavior.
 In the next sections we'll get into more detail about how requests work, what we mean by "behaves as we expect" more precisely, and show how we can use Kani to get this assurance.